DEFRA/pha-import-notifications/README.md

 We use [CSharpier](https://csharpier.com) to lint our code.

-You can run the linter with `dotnet csharpier .`
+You can run the linter with `dotnet csharpier check .`

 ## License